 Like a terrifying video game, our roads have become populated by texters.
-Distracted by their obsessive smartphone messaging, texters present dangerous road obstacles and make driving even more unpredictable and risky.
+Distracted by their obsessive smartphone messaging, texters present dangerous road obstacles and make driving even more unpredictable and risky, oftentimes leading to car wrecks.
 Many articles exist that explain why texting and driving is bad.
 But clearly many people are not going to listen–and they’re still going to drive.

 - Look for erratic drivers during weekday work hours.
 When you’re driving to work in the morning or back home in the evening, or you’re out and about during the day, look out for weaving, erratic drivers.
 Chances are they’re not drunk- at least not on alcohol.
 They’re instead most likely drunk on information overload and they can’t put their phones down.
 Pass these people ASAP, give them plenty of distance, and identify them as a risk so that you anticipate dangerous driving maneuvers from them.

 - Watch out for people who don’t move for a long time after the light turns red.
 Sometimes, people daydream at red lights.
 But today, the more likely culprit is texting.
 If you have to beep your horn because the driver ahead of you is likely texting on their phone, then you can keep an eye on the vehicle as you continue driving at higher speeds.
 Don’t assume the driver’s attention will magically return after the light turns green.

 - Watch out for cars full of bouncy, energetic people.
 Don’t assume that energetic people in a car are responsibly texting on behalf of the driver.
 Counterintuitively, cars full of teens or young adults who seem excited in their car are usually in a social mindset rather than a cautious driving mindset.
 Because of peer pressure and social norms, it’s likely that everyone—including the driver—may be texting in that car.
 Treat these cars as a potential accident risk, even if the driver hasn’t done anything dangerous yet.